sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/Manual-Resource-Setup.md

     ![Screenshot of the Internet Explorer Enhanced Security Configuration dialog box, with Administrators set to Off.](./media/internet-explorer-enhanced-security-configuration-dialog.png "Internet Explorer Enhanced Security Configuration dialog box")

 12. Close the Server Manager.

->**Note**: Tasks 4 through 7 apply to students running the Oracle to Azure SQL lab.
-Students running the **Migrate to PostgreSQL** option should skip to Task 8.

 ### Task 4 (Migrate to PostgreSQL): Install pgAdmin on the LabVM